-GOTS now permits the voluntary and limited use of the GOTS logo by suppliers of GOTS Additives.
-The use of the logo is subject to the payment of an additive license fee and is strictly limited to off-product publicity material detailed under section 3.4 of the Labelling Guide.
+The GOTS organisation now permits the voluntary and limited use of the GOTS logo by suppliers of GOTS Additives.
+The use of the logo is subject to the payment of an Additives Annual Fee and is strictly limited to off-product publicity material detailed under section 3.4 of the Labelling Guide.
 Use of the GOTS logo by suppliers of GOTS additives is administered by approved certifiers through the form Labelling Release for GOTS Additives.

 In addition to the certification cost, each certified entity must pay an annual fee.
 As of April 1 2020, the fee is set at 150 € for each facility that is inspected, irrespective of related sales.
 This fee also covers the right to use the GOTS logo on certified textile products as described above.
 Fees are collected by the approved certifier and transferred to GOTS.

-The Labelling Guide specifies the conditions for companies participating in the GOTS Programme and defines the corresponding fees.
+The document Conditions for Use of GOTS Signs specifies the conditions for companies participating in the GOTS Programme and defines the corresponding fees.
 It also sets the requirements for the use of the registered trademark 'Global Organic Textile Standard' (GOTS logo), in order to ensure its correct and consistent application on products and in advertisements, catalogues or other publications.
-The latest issue of the Labelling Guide was released on the 8th of May 2017.
+The latest issue of the Conditions for Use of GOTS Signs (version 3.1) was released on 18 October 2021.